Run on the Mother of all Roads.

 NOTE: ALL PARTICIPANTS WHO REGISTERED AFTER OCTOBER 1, 2019 WILL BE ASSIGNED TO CORRAL D. If you wish to change your corral, simply stop by the Solutions Desk at packet pickup and request a corral change.
 If remaining space is available in your preferred corral, you will be authorized to change.

 Athletes will only be admitted into the corral that corresponds to the letter on their bib.
 Once in their assigned corral, athletes should line up by pace according to the signs posted in the corral.
 This helps keep traffic moving forward on race day!

 We love when our participants want to race alongside their friends and/or training partners on race day!
 However, if participants desiring to race together are assigned to different corrals, they must all start in Corral D. There will be no exceptions.

 Hand cycle and wheelchair athletes will have their own separate corral at the start line that will be placed in front of the elite athletes.
 Hand cycle and wheelchair participants will start at 8 am.
 Participants in Corral A will start at 8:02 am.
 Participants in the following corrals will start at 5 minute intervals thereafter.
 Don’t worry, there will be confetti blasts for every corral!

-Family Reunification Area
+Family Reunion Area

 We know walking after you cross the finish line can be a struggle, so we try to make reuniting with your loved ones as easy as possible.
 We recommend meeting at the Family Reunite Area located on the south side of Guthrie Green, along M.B.
 Brady Street.
 We know your family and friends will be ecstatic to see you when you cross the finish line, but unfortunately, we cannot use the public address system to reunite participants with their families.
 Therefore, please make sure to arrange a convenient meeting spot with your loved ones prior to the start of the race.